t0BEE/Task-Based-Analysis/README.md

 Then, change into the script directory and execute `pipenv install`.
 It installs all necessary libraries which are listed in the Pipfile.

+## Run the Benchmarks
+To run the benchmark using spack change into the `scripts` directory and run the `spack_pipeline.sh`.
+The tables, plots and results can be found in the script directory.